 Trustees review the charity's needs to ensure that new trustees will be recruited with the skills the charity requires.
 When trustee vacancies occur, other than for ex-officio appointments, the Nominations and Appointments Committee considers applications and nominations for new trustees before recommendations are made to the Board.
 On their appointment, all new trustees are offered an appropriate induction to provide them with an understanding of how the charity operates.
 Trustees do not receive remuneration from the charity and the charity has not entered into contractual arrangements with any company or entity in which a trustee has a financial interest.
+In 2022, the biennial Trustee and Board review was held in October.
+Trustees spoke individually with the Chair and submitted their assessments of the Board, as did the Senior Leadership Team.
+In addition, Trustees completed the biennial Competency Framework, a skills audit to assess strengths and potential skill gaps on the Board.

-Trustees who were appointed, reappointed or resigned during the year were Peter Saunders, reappointed on 1 June 21 and resigned on 31st December 2021.
-Ian Theodoreson, the new Chairman of the Diocesan Board of Finance appointed Nick May as an alternate on 19th January 2021.
-Janice White was reappointed for a period of three years on 8 April 2022.
+Trustees who were appointed, reappointed or resigned during the year were Monica Sidique, appointed on 20 October 2022, William Bloom reappointed for 5 years on 2 June 2022 and Janice White reappointed for 3 years on 8 April 2022.
 Robert Richards sadly died on 13 January 2022.
 Other than the above changes, the trustees who served throughout the year and to the date of this report are set out on page 1.